ant-fx/elm-bootstrap-boilerplate/README.md

 # elm-bootstrap-boilerplate
 This is a boilerplate project designed to help get up and running quickly with Elm development with Bootstarp

-Note* Before using this project make sure you have elm installed.
+*Note: Before using this project make sure you have elm installed.*

 ## Installation
 - Download/clone this directory